onedr0p/cluster-template/README.md

     ```

 ## Getting started

->DRAFTING NOTE: Moved all setup steps to 'Getting started' to separate those steps from instructions on how to use the project.

 Once you have installed Debian on your nodes, there are 6 steps to getting a Flux-managed cluster up and runnning.